How Do Noise Cancelling Headphones Work?

 Passive Noise Cancelling:

-Any type of headphone or earbud has some form of passive noise cancellation due to the materials used in the construction of the device itself.
-Circumaural headphones enclose the wearer’s ear completely and provide passive noise cancelling due to their over ear design.
+All headphones have some form of passive noise cancellation (also referred to as noise isolation) due to the materials used in their construction.
+Over-ear headphones enclose the wearer’s ear completely and provide passive noise cancelling due to their design.
 Passive noise cancelling headphones take it a step further and are packed with super dense foam or sound-absorbing material and are made with thick plastics or metal alloys to block high-frequency ambient noise.
 The downside of this thick material is added weight which can induce strain and fatigue on the wearer over long periods of time.
-Ear buds are small and have little room for added noise dampening material so their tips are designed to block ambient noise.
-Ear buds can work like earplugs and sometimes rival the noise cancelling capabilities of active noise cancelling systems.
+In-ear headphones are small and have little room for added noise dampening material so their tips are designed to block ambient noise.
+Earbuds can work like earplugs and sometimes rival the noise cancelling capabilities of active noise cancelling systems.

 Active Noise Cancelling:

 Advancements in sound electronics technology have lead to active noise cancelling which utilizes a 4-step system to erase lower frequency ambient noise.
 These headphones create their own sound waves that are identical to the incoming sound waves with one exception: they produce waves that are 180 degrees out of phase or reversed from the incoming sound.
 This is known as destructive interference and causes the two waves to cancel out resulting in silence, if we lived in a perfect world of course.